bvandewe/CML-Cloud-Manager/docs/security/authorization.md

    ```

 3. **Client Scopes**:
-   - Assign `openid`, `profile`, `email`, `starter-app-api-scope`
+   - Assign `openid`, `profile`, `email`, `cml-cloud-manager-api-scope`

 **Flow:** Backend-for-Frontend (BFF) Pattern with Authorization Code Flow

-The starter-app uses a **Backend-for-Frontend (BFF)** pattern where the backend handles the OAuth2 flow and manages tokens server-side.
+The cml-cloud-manager uses a **Backend-for-Frontend (BFF)** pattern where the backend handles the OAuth2 flow and manages tokens server-side.
 The browser only receives an httpOnly session cookie.

 ```mermaid
 sequenceDiagram